Partita for Violin No. 2 (Bach): Literature

 In 2005 Joseph C. Mastroianni published Chaconne The Novel.
-Milo, abandoned by the father who introduced him to Chaconne, studied in Spain for four years to master the piece.
+Milo, abandoned by the father who introduced him to the Chaconne, studied in Spain for four years to master the piece.

 In 2008 Arnold Steinhardt, the violin soloist and first violinist of the Guarneri String Quartet, published Violin Dreams, a memoir about his life as a violinist and about his ultimate challenge: playing Bach's Chaconne.

-In 2017 Márta Ábrahám and Barnabás Dukay published a book about Bach's Chaconne: Excerpts from Eternity – The Purification of Time and Character, the Fulfilment of Love and Cooperation with the Celestial Will in Johann Sebastian Bach's Ciaccona for Violin.
+In 2017 Márta Ábrahám and Barnabás Dukay published a book about the Chaconne: Excerpts from Eternity – The Purification of Time and Character, the Fulfilment of Love and Cooperation with the Celestial Will in Johann Sebastian Bach's Ciaccona for Violin.